Santhosh16061994/ANN-regression/README.md

 ANN regression has been successfully applied in various domains, including financial forecasting, time series analysis, stock market prediction, housing price estimation, and many others.
 However, as with any machine learning technique, the performance of ANN regression depends on factors such as the architecture of the network, the amount and quality of training data, and the selection of appropriate activation functions and optimization algorithms.

+Here we are using the Boston dataset for understanding how to use ANN works for regression problems for real-world use cases.

+Happy Learning...........................